geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

       AUTHENTIK_BOOTSTRAP_TOKEN: "iamusedbymachinez"
 ```

-### Configure Redis for Authentik
+### Configure Redis for authentik

-Authentik uses Redis as the broker for [Celery](https://docs.celeryq.dev/en/stable/) background tasks.
-The Authentik helm chart defaults to provisioning an 8Gi PVC for redis, which seems like overkill for a simple broker.
+authentik uses Redis as the broker for [Celery](https://docs.celeryq.dev/en/stable/) background tasks.
+The authentik helm chart defaults to provisioning an 8Gi PVC for redis, which seems like overkill for a simple broker.
 You can tweak the size of the Redis PVC by setting:

 ```yaml hl_lines="4" title="1Gi should be fine for redis"
     redis: